ctfbio/ctfbio-ai/README.md

 # ctfbio-ai
-Public facing information about the clinical trial forecast AI
+Information about the clinical trial forecast AI